wbuz24/undergrad-repo/S23/Neuromorphic/Literature/processors.md

 A pointer to the current neuron is initialized and iterates 1000 timesteps and for each timestep:
 - the input charge is updated in a vector (I_vals)
 - if the given neuron fires:
-  -  The neuron is graphed
+  -  The neuron's indices are graphed
   -  For all synapses connecting to the current neuron, the output charge is adjusted to reflect the firing neuron's weight.
   -  All parameters for the current neuron are updated per Izhikevich differential equations.